 Bethany O’Neill Email

-Bethany O’Neill is the Administrative Associate at the Furman Center.
+Bethany O’Neill is the Operations Manager at the Furman Center.
 She earned her B.S. in Food Science & Human Nutrition from the University of Florida, and is pursuing an M.A. in Food Studies at New York University.
 Bethany is interested in food policy issues and the local food movement.
 At the Furman Center, she is enjoying the opportunity to learn about urban planning and housing in New York City.